Trifur/elasticDataPush/README.md

 conda install -c anaconda openssl
 ```

-On linux openssla should be installed as part of the default OS install.
+On linux openssl is installed as part of the default OS install.

 ## Elasticsearch Index